 The Fuji 16mm f2.8 is available online from your favorite online retailer:

-Canadian shooters can pick up the Fuji 16mm f2.8 at Henry’s:
+Canadian shooters can find the Fuji 16mm f2.8 at Canada’s greatest camera store:

 Please support StreetShootr and use one of the links on this page if you decide to purchase the Fuji 16mm f2.8.
 It costs you nothing extra but I will receive a small commission that helps keep this site alive and growing.
 Thanks for your support!